Johann Mattheson: Literary and musical legacy

 Mattheson is mainly famous as a music theorist.
-He was the most abundant writer on performance practice, theatrical style, and harmony of the German Baroque.
-He is particularly important for his work on the relationship of the disciplines of rhetoric and music, for example in Das neu-eröffnete Orchestre, Hamburg 1713, and Der vollkommene Capellmeister, Hamburg 1739.
-However, his books draw attention and because Mattheson was a brilliant polemicist and his theories on music are often full of pedantry and pseudo-erudition.
+He was the most prolific writer on performance practice, theatrical style, and harmony of the German Baroque.
+He is particularly important for his work on the relationship between the disciplines of rhetoric and music, for example in Das neu-eröffnete Orchestre, Hamburg 1713, and Der vollkommene Capellmeister, Hamburg 1739.
+However, his books draw attention also because Mattheson was a brilliant polemicist and his theories on music are often full of pedantry and pseudo-erudition.

 The bulk of his compositional output was vocal, including eight operas, and numerous oratorios and cantatas.
 He also wrote a few sonatas and some keyboard music, including pieces meant for keyboard instruction.
 All of his music, except for one opera, one oratorio, and a few collections of instrumental music, went missing after World War II, but was given back to Hamburg from Yerevan, Armenia, in 1998.
 This includes four operas and most of the oratorios.
 The manuscripts are now located at the State and University Library Hamburg.